kubernetes/kubernetes/docs/proposals/service-catalog.md

 ### Shared development database

 A development team is working on an application that uses a database.
-The IT department manages the database (i.e., it's lives off-cluster).
+The IT department manages the database (i.e., it lives off-cluster).
 All developers share the same credentials to access the database, but these credentials are managed by IT.
 Rather than having each developer create his or her own `Service` and `Secret` to connect to the database, IT creates a "db-app-xyz" `Service` and a "db-app-xyz" `Secret` in the "info-tech" namespace.
 IT also has lots of other `Service` resources in